falent/googleHomeAssistantExpressNodeJS/README.md

 In actions invocation define the invocation name for your skill.
 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png?w=840&h=593)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png)

+Congratulations, you created your first project, but the simulator is not active yet.
+[![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png?w=840&h=789)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png)

-Congratulations, you created your first project, but the simulator is not active yet, because there is no voice logic behind it.
-That means there are no interactions defined between google assistant and the user for  your skill.
+The reason is that there is no voice logic behind it.
+That means there are no interactions defined between google assistant and the end user for  your skill.
 To create the interaction logic go to dialogflow.

-[![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png?w=840&h=789)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png)

-## DialogFlow
+### II.
+DialogFlow
 Dialogflow (formerly Api.ai, Speaktoit) is a Google-owned developer of human–computer interaction technologies based on natural language conversations.
-We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to Voice Phrases.You define how all this works within a Dialogflow agent.
+We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to voice Phrases.You define how all this works within a Dialogflow agent.

-## How it works?
+#### II.1 How does dialogFlow work?

 ![](https://lh3.googleusercontent.com/q0bK_PoG8wyoozW-uUUNT7FUi4BlBb2C-yqBRIm_Pi7Nby3bD4rLvy1vXsr4mVuVrzhUrOuloOI "Google Assistant route")

-### 2. DialogFlow
+1. A user start voice interaction or text interaction saying/texting Hey Google, talk to [your definded invocation name]

+2. Google calls dialogFlow looking for defined logic.

+3. Dialoglow looks for a user intent (what user wanted to do).
+	a) If the whole logic is defined in dialogflow dialogflow calls actions and actions return answer to end user or
+	b) DialogFlow calls your external code and return answer comming and proccesed from you code to google actions 	and 	it to your end user

-n the next step open the Dialoglow interface:  [https://console.dialogflow.com](https://console.dialogflow.com)
+In the next step open the Dialoglow interface:  [https://console.dialogflow.com](https://console.dialogflow.com)

-#### II.1  //TO DO
+#### II.2

 Create a new agent where you configure your interaction model for your skill. ** Please keep in mind to import your created project (GOOGLE PROJECT) from google actions to DialogFlow**.
 The name how you call your agent in dialogflow is irrelevant